simple-container-com/welder/docs/docs/howto/build-and-test-service.md

 # Build and test services

 One of the goals of Welder was to provide a way of executing one simple command to build a service.
-Given the variety of SDKs Atlassians are operating with, it is sometimes hard to know how exactly to build a service.
+Given the variety of SDKs developers are operating with, it is sometimes hard to know how exactly to build a service.
 Welder introduces one simple command that should run a build no matter which SDK is used: `welder make`.

 ## Simple build